Daniele Crespi: Work

-Crespi was mainly active as painter of religious subjects used as decoration for churches.
+Crespi was mainly active as a painter of religious subjects used as decoration for churches.
 He was also known for his sensitive portraits.
-He was an excellent colorist, known for the simplistic beauty of his compositions.
+He was an excellent colourist, known for the simplistic beauty of his compositions.
 His best works include a series of pictures from the life of Saint Bruno (now in the Garegnano Charterhouse in Milan) and a depiction of the Stoning of St. Stephen (in Brera).

 Another masterpiece is the dark 1628 Supper of St Carlo Borromeo in the church of Santa Maria della Passione in Milan, one of the best-known early 17th-century paintings in northern Italy.
 Other works by him can be found in Milan and Pavia (Pavia Cathedral and Certosa di Pavia).

 The Conversion of Saint Paul, painted about 1623, is considered to be the artist's finest painting in the United States (at the Blanton Museum of Art in Austin).
 When compared to Caravaggio's earlier work in the Cerasi Chapel, it shows the persistence of Crespi's Mannerist traits.

 Crespi was also well known as a portrait painter.
 Though much work on attribution and identification remains to be done, it is documented that his portraits were sought after and that he was admired by learned patrons.
 In 1625 Sigismondo Boldoni, professor of philosophy at the University of Pavia, wrote to request Alessandro Monti’s help in procuring a reduced version of one of Crespi’s portraits.
 That the artist moved in scholarly circles is also suggested by the inventory of his books made after his death, which shows that he possessed all the standard late 16th-century treatises on art.

 Unlike most of the Lombards, Daniele often made preparatory drawings for his paintings.
 A number of compositional studies survive as do studies of details and single figures.
 Such a method of working is typical of the academies in Bologna and central Italy and constitutes a significant link between Crespi and the Emilian early Baroque.
 Some of his drawings have been attributed to Emilian painters, such as Alessandro Tiarini or even Correggio, though others have been identified under the names of Giulio Cesare Procaccini and Morazzone.